 Project Staffing - Service Delivery Model (Provider Services) (£0.110m) Lead portfolio Adult Social Care & Health Council Plan Priority Delivering for those who need it most Senior responsible officer Sarah Dillon MTFP Lens Demand Management Service Adult Social Care (ASC) - Specialist Services Proposal summary Staffing - Service Delivery Model (Provider Services) There are two vacant support work posts within the service.
 These will be removed.
 How will the saving be achieved 24/25 Removal of two vacant posts within the service.
 Any benchmarking information available to compare Stockport with comparable authorities There is no benchmarking available to support this proposal.
 Workforce impact.
 Outline any changes to the workforce as a result of this proposal Yes, there will be a reduction of two vacant posts.
-Outline any internal / organisational impact of the proposal The following organisational impacts have been identified; It is important that the service has the right staffing model in place to discharge statutory duties and effectively manage demand.
+Outline any internal / The following organisational impacts have been identified; organisational impact of the proposal It is important that the service has the right staffing model in place to discharge statutory duties and effectively manage demand.
 Recruitment and retention issues place additional pressure on staffing budgets.
 Outline any changes to service delivery and impact this proposal may have on service users There will be no changes to service delivery.
 Delivering the change Proposals are being fully scoped with milestones being confirmed.
-List key milestones and delivery dates (where known)
+List key milestones and delivery dates (where

-Project Staffing - Service Delivery Model (Provider Services) (£0.110m) Will reserves/ double running be needed in order to deliver this proposal?
+Project Staffing - Service Delivery Model (Provider Services) (£0.110m) known) Will reserves/ double running be needed in order to deliver this proposal?
 No. Is public consultation needed?
-No. Is a separate EqIA (Equalities impact assessment) needed?
+We will also seek views on all our proposals through our overall budget public consultation which runs from 15th November to the 13th December Is a separate EqIA (Equalities impact assessment) needed?
 Yes, EqIA will be appropriate and undertaken where proposals have an impact on service delivery.
 Is a separate EIA (Environmental impact assessment) needed?
 No EIA is required.

 Project Grant maximisation (Public Health) (£0.140m) Lead portfolio Adult Social Care & Health Council Plan Priority Delivering for those who need it most Delivering efficient and effective services Senior responsible officer Jilla Burgess-Allen MTFP Lens Robust Corporate Governance Service Public Health Proposal summary Grant maximisation (Public Health) Government has indicated that the public health grant will increase by £235k in April 2024, although this value is subject to change.
 The resulting increase in the core Public Health budget will be £140k less than the increase in the grant value.
 We will work to maintain service delivery within this revised budget.
 How will the saving be achieved 24/25 This saving has the greatest impact on services commissioned from NHS providers, where cost increases are being driven by NHS pay settlements.
 The saving will limit the growth funding available to offset cost increases.
-Any benchmarking information available to compare Stockport with comparable authorities Stockport has the (joint) second lowest spend per head of population on Children's Public Health in GM.
+Any benchmarking information available to Stockport has the (joint) second lowest spend per head of population on Children's Public Health in GM.